pkiel/notebook/_posts/2023-04-05-3dScanMorphometrics.md

 volume).
 Dilation radius is produced for 1 \<= R \<= 20.

 <h5>
 Figure 2.
-Example photographs and 3D scans in Reichert et al. 2017
+Example photographs and 3D scans in Reichert et al 2017
 </h5>

 ![Examles of corals in the
 analysis](https://besjournals.onlinelibrary.wiley.com/cms/asset/98018c3c-a06e-4a41-ad6a-3e5cd3b1473e/mee312829-fig-0002-m.png)

-Reichert *et al.* (2017) assessed the influence of dilation radii on the ability to discern inter-and-intraspecific differences among 3d scans (i.e. does a fractal D tell us if a coral fragment is identical to its clonemate/conspecific).
+Reichert *et al* (2017) assessed the influence of dilation radii on the ability to discern inter-and-intraspecific differences among 3d scans (i.e. does a fractal D tell us if a coral fragment is identical to its clonemate/conspecific).
 They tested all integers 3 $\le$ R $\le$ 20, and